nvim-lualine/lualine.nvim/README.md

-        modified = '[+]',      -- Text to show when the file is modified. readonly = '[-]',      -- Text to show when the file is non-modifiable or readonly. unnamed = '[No Name]', -- Text to show for unnamed buffers. newfile = '[New]',     -- Text to show for new created file before first writting }
+        modified = '[+]',      -- Text to show when the file is modified. readonly = '[-]',      -- Text to show when the file is non-modifiable or readonly. unnamed = '[No Name]', -- Text to show for unnamed buffers. newfile = '[New]',     -- Text to show for newly created file before first write }
     }
   }